Skip to Content

 The conditions of how the Anthurium Veitchii lives in nature heavily influences how these plants are best cared for as houseplants.

 The Veitchii is an aroid.
 Aroid plants develop a spathe and a spadix.
-This is a group of plants consisting of the genus Monstera, Philodendron, Anthurium, and many others.
+This group of plants consists of the genus Monstera, Philodendron, Anthurium, and many others.

-You can have a look at my article on how to come up with an airy soil mix.
+You can look at my article on how to come up with an airy soil mix.

 General soil ingredients that lead to a great mix for aroids are: